EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance/index.md

 * low signal-to-noise
     * 'signals' that convey information about markets are often highly obscured by 'noise'.
-    * ML algorithms are designed to recognize or approximate patterns that are the most prevalent, and market are mostly noise.
+    * ML algorithms are designed to recognize or approximate patterns that are the most prevalent, and markets are mostly noise.
 * regime changes
     * markets are constantly evolving, fluctuations can be large, and statistical characteristics can change quickly.
     * current ML algorithms are specialists that do not handle outliers and new situations well.